-Sometimes the thick rope like tissue along the posterior ankle called the achilles tendon, will become painful or thickened.
+Sometimes the thick cord like tissue along the posterior ankle called the achilles tendon, will become painful or thickened.
 This can result in pain along the back of the ankle just above the heel area with standing and walking or other work and sports activity

 Achilles Tendon Rupture

 Sometimes the achilles tendon that runs along the back of the ankle can rupture due to sudden force from jumping or even a trip/fall type event.
 Basketball is a sport where this injury commonly happens.
 This type of injury benefits from early diagnosis and treatment.

 Sometimes referred to as heel pain or a “heel spur”, causes pain along the bottom part of the foot when you first get out of bed and put weight on the foot or can cause pain when standing up after sitting.
 This common problem can be painful for individuals who have to stand for prolonged periods.